-In this category, judges were looking to determine which provider has the best underwriting process and are making the best use of technology in a positive way to cut administration times and make it easier to write new business. he winner of this award had to demonstrate that they provided quick and easy access to underwriters and that they made fair and appropriate underwriting decisions on a consistent basis.
+In this category, judges were looking to determine which provider has the best underwriting process and make it easier to write new business.
+The winner of this award had to demonstrate that they provided quick and easy access to underwriters and that they made fair and appropriate underwriting decisions on a consistent basis.

 As is the norm with this award we also carried out separate adviser only research, which showed several companies to be ahead of the pack.
 Our winners clearly demonstrated a clear, consistent and fair approach to underwriting which utilised technology and served the client well.
 Judges felt that the inclusive philosophy and commitment to quick decisions were commendable as was the mental health philosophy.

 Health Insurance Adviser of the Year in association with VitalitHealth

 - Winner: Assured Futures

 The judges are looking for companies who are driving the health insurance industry forward, providing great advice and improving the market overall for consumers.
 Assured Futures demonstrated all of these areas in what was a very close category and coming top of the online poll made the difference in the end.

 Young Achiever in association with Zurich

 Looking for a someone who has made a real impact but is also under 35 at the time of entry isn’t always easy and our winner had to demonstrate an outstanding level of knowledge and commitment in their field, supplemented by any notable achievements over the last year.
 Judges commented on the high standard of entries overall but felt that Charlotte’s entry stood out in particular because of her notable achievements in business development.
 Both her entry and the testimonial provided demonstrated a real commitment to self-improvement and growth both for Charlotte and the business and her tenacity is to be commended.

 Protection Journalist of the Year in association with AIG Life